ARCHITECTURAL ALIGNMENT

 These considerations do not imply that AI development should halt.
 They imply that development should proceed within containment structures designed to prevent worst-case outcomes.
 This requires:

 1. Theoretical rigor over empirical tuning.
-Safety properties must emerge from architectural guarantees, not from observing that systems have not yet caused harm.
+Safety properties must emerge from architectural constraints, not from observing that systems have not yet caused harm.

 2. Multi-layer containment.
 No single mechanism should be trusted to prevent catastrophe; defence in depth is required.